MainSilent/PicoPPPwn/README.md

 # PicoPPPwn

-Pico PPPwn with w5500 module without the need of a flash drive since goldhen is in internal flash memory and sent via ethernet connection (In Progress).
+Pico PPPwn with w5500 module without the need of a flash drive since goldhen is in internal flash memory and sent via ethernet connection since it has 2MB of storage.

 ### Upload